tombiddulph/FriendlyDates/README.md

 A silly project to provide either `DateTime` `DateOnly` or `DatetimeOffset` in a friendly format.

 Reference one of the packages and use as follows.
-Referencing multiple packages will cause conflicts as the extension methods become ambiguous.
+Referencing multiple packages can cause conflicts as the extension methods become ambiguous if multiple namespaces are imported.

 ## Usage